OriolGraCar/InteractMaker/README.md

 * ATP-syntasa : Example of a big proteic complex with both symmetric and asymmetric parts.
 * RNA PolI and RNA exosome are various examples of asymmetric protein macro-complexes.
 * Phosphate dehydratase: Example of a big symetric macro-complex with lots of hetatoms.
-* Virus capsides: This are enormous proteic macrocomplex made of multiple chains.
+* Virus capsid: This are enormous proteic macrocomplex made of multiple chains.
 Warning running this example may take a while do to its complexity.
-	* The Mosaic Virus and Enterovirus capsides are formed by pieces of diferent chains.
+	* The Mosaic Virus and Enterovirus capsid are formed by pieces of diferent chains.
-	* The PcV capside is formed by the same chain multiple times.
+	* The PcV capsid is formed by the same chain multiple times.

 * Microtubule : As the microtubul is an open macro-complex the program would not be able to finish it so in this casv we need to specify the maximum amount of chains we want in the output with the option -m (e.g. -m 100).
 It may also take long depending on how many chains you want.